React Native vs Flutter 2026 — An Honest Comparison

 • TurboModules reduce overhead in JS–native communication

-• Fabric’s synchronous layout calculations eliminate the visual jumps caused by the old asynchronous rendering
+• Fabric's synchronous layout calculations eliminate the visual jumps caused by old asynchronous rendering

-• React 19 concurrent rendering and Suspense support natively
+• React 19 concurrent rendering and Suspense supported natively

-• Flutter: Stateful Hot Reload - app state is preserved, nearly instant.
-This is one of Flutter’s biggest advantages, and it truly works well.
+• Flutter: Stateful Hot Reload — app state is preserved, nearly instant.
+One of Flutter's biggest advantages, and it really works.

 • React Native: Fast Refresh — improved with the New Architecture, but Flutter's Hot Reload is still faster and more reliable.

-• Flutter → Dart: If you don’t know it, you’ll need to learn it.
-It’s a good language, but the Dart ecosystem is smaller than JavaScript’s.
-Its type system is stronger though, resulting in fewer runtime errors.
+• Flutter → Dart: if you do not know it, you have to learn it.
+Solid language, but the Dart ecosystem is smaller than JavaScript's.
+Stronger type system means fewer runtime errors.

-• React Native → JavaScript/TypeScript: If your team already knows JS or TS, this is a huge advantage.
-No need to learn a new language, and the JS ecosystem is massive.
+• React Native → JavaScript / TypeScript: if your team already knows JS or TS, this is a huge advantage.
+No new language to learn, and the JS ecosystem is enormous.

 • React Native: Flipper has been deprecated, but the built-in DevTools and Chrome DevTools integration make debugging effective.
-Expo Go and Expo SDK 54 significantly simplify development - the expo-widgets package even lets you build iOS Home Screen Widgets.
+Expo Go and SDK 54 simplify development; expo-widgets even lets you build iOS Home Screen Widgets.

-Both have excellent VS Code and IntelliJ/Android Studio support.
-Flutter via the Dart plugin, RN through JavaScript/TypeScript tooling.
+Both have excellent VS Code and IntelliJ / Android Studio support.
+Flutter via the Dart plugin, RN through JS / TS tooling.

 AspectReact Native (npm)Flutter (pub.dev)